Orange-eat97/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ
+**Q**: Where are my data files stored?<br>
+**A**: In a folder named `data` in the same directory of `addressbook.jar`, you can find the data file named `addressbook.json`.
+Data is only stored locally, saved automatically whenever commands that modify data are executed.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file (`addressbook.json`) it creates with the original data file.
+If the data folder does not exist yet, you can simply copy over the entire `data` folder from your previous AddressBook home folder.

+**Q**: What do I do if the command box says "Unknown command"?<br>
+**A**: This means that the command you entered is not recognized by the application.
+Please ensure that you have typed the command correctly according to the formats specified in this user guide.
+You can type `help` to view the help window for reference.

 --------------------------------------------------------------------------------------------------------------------